david-beauchesne/FoodWeb-MultiStressors/fwms.md

 - Spatial and temproral vulnerability of species.

-- Other models could be used to explicitely incorporate things like competition,
+- Other models could be used to explicitly incorporate things like competition,

 - Positive effects of drivers (*e.g.* nutrients on growth, at least initially)